-“From the heavens, God looks [down] and sees all of humanity.
-From His dwelling-place, He watches over all of the earth’s inhabitants.
-The One Who formed their hearts together perceives all of their doings.”
-[Ps.
-33: 13-15]|
+“From the heavens, God looks down and sees all of humanity.
+From His dwelling-place, He watches over all of the earth’s inhabitants; He Who fashioned the hearts of all, Who perceives everything they do.”
+(Psalms 33: 13-15)

 These two levels correspond to different aspects of the soul.
 At its highest level, the inner soul is tightly bound with God.
 In this state, the soul is filled with boundless joy; it is beyond all worldly constraints and concerns.
 Unburdened by worry and fear, the soul has no need for trust in God.
 It is content in transcendent happiness, in its eternal joy in God.

 The more distant we are from the elevated source, the greater our fears.
 Still, we do not completely lose our inner joy.
-Even in our lower state, when we only connect to God indirectly, by name, it is still ‘His holy Name.’
+Even in our lower state, when we only connect to God indirectly, by name, it is still “His holy Name.”
 There always remain traces of elevated holiness.